IngmarStein/tcp-multiplexer/README.md

 drawn by https://asciiflow.com/
 ```

-Unlike reverse proxy, tcp connection between tcp-multiplexer and target server will be reused.
+Unlike reverse proxy, tcp connection between tcp-multiplexer and target server will be reused for all clients' tcp connections.

 ## supported application protocol